gregsadetsky/minimalish-django-starter/README.md

 ## more extra bonus things

-- I suggest you use Black and Pyright via text editor packages.
+- I suggest you setup & use Black and Pyright via text editor packages.
 Black should auto-format on save.
-TODO add black to this thing.
+TODO add black to this thing using pre-commit

 ## other resources